Engee documentation

 Input processing — input processing method

-Specifies how the block should process the input when calculating the current product by input channels.
+Defines how the block should process the input when calculating the current product through the input channels.

 You can set this parameter to one of the following options:

-Columns as channels (frame based) -when you select this option, the block treats each column of the input as a separate channel.
+Columns as channels (frame based) — when you select this option, the block treats each input column as a separate channel.

-Elements as channels (sample based) -when you select this option, the unit treats each input element as a separate channel.
+Elements as channels (sample based) — when you select this option, the block treats each input element as a separate channel.

 Dependencies

-This option is used when Multiply input along is set to Channels (running product).
+This parameter is used if the Multiply input along parameter is set to Channels (running product).

-Defines the reset event that causes the block to reset the product across channels.
-The quantisation frequency of the signal on port Rst must be the same or less than the quantisation frequency of the input signal.
-The input calculation step at port Rst must be a positive integer multiple of the input signal calculation step.
+Defines a reset event that causes the block to reset the product across channels.
+The quantization frequency of the signal on the Rst port must be the same or less than the quantization frequency of the input signal.
+The step of calculating the input to the Rst port must be a positive integer multiple of the step of calculating the input signal.

 Dependencies

-This parameter is available only when Multiply input along is set to Channels (running product).
+This parameter is only available if the Multiply input along parameter is set to Channels (running product).